gwangmu/cisa/README.md

 # Build

-_Every step is done at the repository root directory. (i.e., the directory having this README.md file)_
+Every step is done in the repository root directory (i.e., the directory having this README.md file).

  1. Create a symlink `llvm` to the LLVM install directory.
    - The "install directory": the directory containing `bin`, `lib`, and